Case Study

 The brief

-A quick intro the business ➞ it’s a women’s fitness club based in Northampton.
+A quick intro the business: It’s a women’s fitness club based in Northampton.

 The club is run by a personal trainer, Becki, who holds group fitness sessions across Northampton from Monday to Saturday.

-Success at a glance
+Success at a glance (over two years)

-1k+ followers on Instagram
+1.3k+ followers on Instagram

-Award Northants’ Best Fitness Instructor
+#1 Northants’ Best Fitness Instructor

 Becki holding her Best Fitness Instructor award